ANU-WALD/ANU-WALD.github.io/_posts/2020-03-24-simplest-way-to-concurrency-on-gadi.md

 Imagine we have a collection of 100 NetCDF files in the `/g/data/xc0/tiles` directory, with names `00.nc` to `99.nc`.
 We want to compute the mean of the values in each file, saving the output to a text file, which would be `00.out` for the first file.

-This is the Python code to compute the mean and save the output, saved in a file named `compute_mean.py`:
+This is the Python code to compute the mean and save the output: `compute_mean.py`

 ```
 import xarray as xr